 BELOW Schleger design double-sided Bus Stop Flag.
 1930s, bronze frame, double-sided, superb for it’s age.

-Right.
-An engraved solid brass door handle from a Metropolitan Railway carriage circa 1920.
-‘Live in Metroland’. £298
+RIGHT.
+An engraved solid brass door handle from a Metropolitan Railway carriage, early 20th century ‘Live in Metroland’. £345 inc UK P&P

 Above, treadplates 1961 & 1973, easily set into a doorway at home, 60” wide but can be cut down to suit. £95 ea

 LEFT.
 3 Aspect [colour lenses] oil lamps, all complete, stamped L.T. £95 L.T.P.B £125.

 Right genuine London Underground staff belts with roundel clasps.
 Far right, cap badges various

 RIGHT.
 From the Wood Green Power Control Room.
 Large brass and enamel signs for Arnos Grove and Cockfosters.
 The image to the left dates from the early 1930s and shows the room from which they came.
 Sorry, now sold but left on here for you to admire.

 BELOW a 12" working battery clock with the dial marked LONDON TRANSPORT. £65 + P&P

 BELOW.
 Glass train / signal indicator panel for Balham Tooting and Clapham section.